shimming-toolbox/tissue-to-MRproperty/README.md

 ![image](https://github.com/sriosq/brainhack_project/assets/154398382/36e16ab6-0683-4455-bec4-4337bb7bb975)

-# Input Nifti advanced option
+# Adding Labels - Modified Nifti
 One of the current limitations of the output from Total Segmentator is the label definition for the Spinal Cord.
-This encouraged us to add new labels to the phantom.
+This encouraged us to add new labels to the phantom. </br>
+In the following jupyter notebook you will find the instructions to create new labels as well as manually adding the labels to the dictionary that holds all the MR property values.

 # Look-up tables
 Here we document the respective look-up tables used for assigning MR property values to labels.
 This are acquired from literature publications, reference to the literature used for creating the look-up table are inside the code for the [label](functions/label.py) class.